nifigase/restgui/README.md

 Universal web GUI to RESTful services

-Just point you browser to index.html and enter root URL of RESTful API.
+Just point your browser to index.html and enter root URL of RESTful API.